Skatteetaten/vagrant-hashistack-template/dev/ansible/README.md

 ## :warning: Note
 There is two things to note in the example:
-- The playbooks in the example is numbered to run in a specific sequence, where numbered `00-<name>.yml` will run first and `99-<name>.yml` run last.
+- The playbooks in the example run in a specific sequence (in alphanumeric order).
+We use numbers as a prefix to make order explicit, where numbered `00-<name>.yml` will run first and `99-<name>.yml` run last.
 - Since [`playbook.yml`](playbook.yml) contains the main structure, all additional playbooks only need to include pure Ansible task syntax as seen bellow.

 ```yaml